mkhosla-ucsd/cogs138/pages/office-hours.md

 Zoom Links can be found on Canvas homepage.

 {: .note .fs-3 }
-If you are unable to join or are having other issues, please reach out before or after class (I try to get to class a few minutes early and can stay for a few minutes after, although I do teach a class right after this one so can't stay too long) or in the discussion sections.
+If you are unable to join or are having other issues, please reach out before or after class (I try to get to class a few minutes early and can stay for a few minutes after) or in the discussion sections.